bd/twidor/README.md

 orientation and thumb pad labels visibility.

 Lessons 8 and 9 were written by Simon Baldwin as part of [GNU Typist](https://www.gnu.org/software/gtypist/index.html), and are redistributed as permitted by the GPL.

-[//]: # (Copyright C 2017  Carey Richard Murphey.
-This file is released under the terms of the GNU General Public License version 2.)